lbl-srg/obc/specification/source/cxf.rst

    =============================== ================= ================ =========================================
    Property                        Domain            Range            Description
    =============================== ================= ================ =========================================
-   hasInput                        Block             InputConnector   Used to define an Input Connector for a
+   hasInput                        Block             InputConnector   Used to define an InputConnector for a
                                                                       Block.
-   hasOutput                       Block             OutputConnector  Used to define an Output Connector for a
+   hasOutput                       Block             OutputConnector  Used to define an OutputConnector for a
                                                                       Block.
    hasParameter                    Block             Parameter        Used to define a Parameter for a Block. hasConstant                     Block             Constant         Used to define a Constant for a Block.